 At Wayne County Schools Career Center, we realize that an emergency can occur at any given time without a warning.
 Therefore, we continually perform security assessments in order to determine where we stand and what needs to be improved.
 Below are examples of the tools and measures that we have in place to help us achieve and maintain the highest level of security:

-a) Surveillance system:
+a) Surveillance System:

-- All building and campus activities are monitored and recorded 24 hours a day, 7 days a week. - Recordings are saved and can be retrieved when necessary.
+- All building and campus activities are monitored and recorded 24 hours a day, 7 days a week. - Recordings are saved for a limited time and can be retrieved when necessary.

 b) Access Control System: